The Adults Are Talking

 "The Adults Are Talking" is a song by American rock band the Strokes, the opening track on their sixth studio album, The New Abnormal (2020).
 It was released to alternative radio as the album's fourth single on November 3, 2020.
 It was produced by Rick Rubin with music written by all members of the Strokes and lyrics written by the band's singer, Julian Casablancas.
-It is an indie rock and post-punk song with politically charged lyrics that Casablancas sings with both crooning vocals and falsetto throughout.
+It is a new wave, indie rock and post-punk song that Casablancas sings with both crooning vocals and falsetto.

 The Strokes performed "The Adults Are Talking" on Saturday Night Live on October 31, 2020, and a music video for the song, directed by Roman Coppola, was released on December 1.
-Commercially, the song reached No. 141 in Portugal as well as No. 8 on the Billboard Hot Rock & Alternative Songs chart and No. 31 on the Billboard Alternative Airplay chart.
+Commercially, the song reached No. 8 on the Billboard Hot Rock & Alternative Songs chart and No. 31 on the Billboard Alternative Airplay chart.

 Composition

-"The Adults Are Talking" has been described as an indie rock and post-punk song, with elements of new wave integrated.
+"The Adults Are Talking" has been described as an indie rock and post-punk song, with new wave integrated.
 It has been called a "classic Strokes track" by multiple writers.
 Specific Strokes songs that it has been compared to include "One Way Trigger", particularly due to its usage of a drum machine and digital-sounding guitar riffs, and "Is This It", due to the sound of Julian Casablancas' vocals as well as the song's placement as the album's opener.
 Jon Dolan of Rolling Stone likened the drum machine beat to the one heard in Joe Jackson's 1982 song "Steppin' Out".
 Tyler Clark of Consequence of Sound described Fabrizio Moretti's drums as "motorik" and Nikolai Fraiture's bass guitar as "cruising".
 The song has dueling guitar riffs from Nick Valensi and Albert Hammond Jr. throughout, a style of playing apparent in much of the band's discography.
 Both Valensi and Hammond Jr. also use the pizzicato playing technique throughout.
 Rachel Aroesti of The Guardian made note of the multiple guitar riff styles featured in the song, saying that they range from "angular rattling to phone-dial chiming to sweetly inquiring riffs that appear to converse with one another".

-The lyrics of "The Adults Are Talking" have been described as a "sharp-edged attack on Modern America" by Ross Horton of musicOMH.
 The Independent's Helen Brown felt that the song was "charged with a tense ennui that proves a perfect fit for the present lockdown", referencing the lockdown put into place in the United States due to the COVID-19 pandemic.
 On the song, Casablancas swaps between using crooning vocals and falsetto.
 Similar to other songs on The New Abnormal, "The Adults Are Talking" closes with a 15-second outro of studio chatter leading into the album's following track, "Selfless".